vakenbolt/go-test-report/README.md

 ## Building from source

 GNU make is used as the main build automation tool for go-test-report.
-MacOS users may need to upgrade their current version of `make` to the latest version.
-This is easily accomplished with _homebrew_.
+MacOS users may need to upgrade their local `make` to the latest version using [homebrew](https://brew.sh/).

 ```bash
 $ brew install homebrew/core/make
 ```

-> Once the update is complete `make` will become `gmake`
+> After the update is complete `make` will become `gmake`

 To build `go-test-report` from source.